 Your Voter Information Card will include your precinct and polling information or you can go to our website and use the Voter Lookup Tool to find out where to vote on Election Day.
-If your precinct or polling location changes for any reason, we will send you a new Voter Information Card.
+If we change your precinct or polling location for any reason, we will send you a new Voter Information Card.

-29. Can I change my political party at the polls?
+29. Can I change my political party at the polls on election day?

-Party changes cannot be made at the polls.
-Registration books close 29 days before a primary election, so party changes must be done prior to the book closing date in order to be in effect for that election.
+No. Registration books close 29 days before a primary election.
+Party changes must be made prior to the book closing date in order to be in effect for that election.